vuminhkh/tosca-runtime/README.md

   deployments list
   ```

-* Create deployment agent (micro manager) from deployment images: you can create deployment agents which are docker container that handle the lifecycle of your application.
+* Create deployment agent (micro manager) from deployment images: you can create deployment agents which are docker containers that handle the lifecycle of your application.
 You can deploy/undeploy/scale your application thanks to the agents.

   ```bash